-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review problems that may happen, like:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as

 - Excessive bleeding

 - Problems from anesthesia, such as wheezing or sore throat

 may raise the risk of problems.

 This test is done to look for the cause of:

 It may also be done to find out if there is cancer or to help diagnose:

 - Celiac disease

 Prior to Procedure